 8. Buy a CD from a street musician.
 Flamenco, classical guitar, Vivaldi.
 You will be supporting independent musicians who make their living on the street.
 Ten euros.

 9. A bottle of Spanish wine is sure to please.
 Once you go through security at the airport, you can pick up a bottle.
 Eight euros and up.
 You can buy an extra bottle to drink yourself for the long flight home.
 Only buy beverages after you have cleared security at the airport or customs may nab it and have their own party.

 10. Spanish pottery is unusual and mostly handmade.
 Some are intricate in design, some contemporary.
 Check in tourist shops.
 You can buy everything from sangria pitchers to little bowls.
-Two - fifty euros.
-One of my fav stores: Vic 5, Tienda Ceramica.
-Near Palau de la Musica, Barcelona.
+Five euros and up.

 11. Chocolate stores are scattered about the cities.
 Everyone loves chocolate.
 The Chocolate Museum in Barcelona is one good bet and you can have a cup of syrupy hot chocolate while you shop.
 Two euros and up.
 Some bakeries also carry chocolate.

 12.Gin made on the island of Menorca can often be purchased in a brown pottery jug or beautiful green bottle.
 If you don’t make it to the island, check airport gift shops.
 Eleven euros.

 13. Fans.
 You never saw so many fans in your life as you will see in Spain.
 Your friends may want them for flirting, dancing, or hot flashes.
 On the streets: five euros.
-You can pay up to 100 euros in the stores.
+You can pay up to 100 euros in stores.

 14. Pâté.
 You can get many varieties: ham, olive, vegetable, duck, pork, etc. 1.50 euros and up.
 Grocery stores.
 Convenient as they come in little jars/tins.
 I am hoping someone invents pigeon pate.